 Nishad party allies with BJP in UP after snub to SP-BSP alliance

-Lucknow, Apr 04: After severing its tie-up with the Samajwadi Party-Bahujan Samaj Party-Rashtriya Lok Dal coalition, Nishad party announces an alliance with BJP in Uttar Pradesh.
+Lucknow, Apr 04: After severing its tie-up with the Samajwadi Party (SP)-Bahujan Samaj Party (BSP)-Rashtriya Lok Dal (RLD) coalition, Nishad party announces an alliance with Bharatiya Janata Party (BJP) in Uttar Pradesh.

 In a further development, Nishad party chief Sanjay Nishad's son Praveen Nishad has also joined the BJP.
 The sitting MP from Gorakhpur, Praveen Nishad, had earlier contested on an SP ticket.